-The games in brackets are just so you recognize who they are, not that their policy only covers that game (unless otherwise stated)!
+The games in brackets are just so you recognise who they are, not that their policy only covers that game (unless otherwise stated)!

 Deep Silver Volition (Saints Row franchise) A Tumblr page with some info and a link on there to a full statement.